NervosEducationHub/EducationHubArticles/what_is_OPCAT_(explainCKBot)/index.md

 ## **What is OP_CAT?**

 In the early days of Bitcoin, Satoshi Nakamoto included various opcodes that allowed for a wide range of functionalities.
-Among these was OP_CAT, designed to concatenate two data values on the stack.
+Among these was OP_CAT, designed to concatenate (join) two data values on the stack.
 However, in 2010, OP_CAT, along with several other opcodes, was disabled due to security concerns.
 The primary issue was that OP_CAT could be exploited to create scripts that consumed excessive resources, potentially leading to denial-of-service (DoS) attacks on the network.

 ### **Original Use Cases and Limitations**